USARPAC commander kicks off largest Indo-Pacific landpower conference

-Gen. Charles Flynn, commander, U.S. Army Pacific, delivers opening remarks at the Landpower in the Pacific conference in Waikiki, Hawaii, May 14, 2024.
+Gen. (retired) Robert Brown, president, Association of the United States Army, delivers the opening welcome and keynote introduction at the Landpower in the Pacific conference in Waikiki, Hawaii, May 14, 2024.
 The conference, hosted by the Association of the U.S. Army, brings together representatives from armies from across the Indo-Pacific for leader development and professional discussion.

 |Date Taken: